Updates

 Wellness

-What is Amoxicillin and What is it Used for?
+What is amoxicillin and what is amoxicillin used for?

-Doctors often prescribe amoxicillin for conditions such as bronchitis, pneumonia, sinusitis, and strep throat.
+Doctors often prescribe amoxicillin to treat many conditions such as bronchitis, pneumonia, sinusitis, and strep throat.
 The medication is available in various forms, including capsules, tablets, chewable tablets, and liquid suspensions, making it accessible and convenient for patients of all ages.

 So, how can you tell the difference in amoxicillin rash vs amoxicillin allergy?